Dickson Centre, Australian Capital Territory

 The Dickson Centre, located in the suburb of Dickson, is a group centre in the inner northern suburbs of Canberra.

 The centre is the main commercial centre for the inner northern suburbs, after Civic, and is a significant site of employment.
 A range of businesses, services and community facilities are located there as well as a private school: Daramalan College.

 Location

-Dickson Centre is located approximately 4km north of Civic near Northbourne Avenue at the northern end of the suburb of Dickson.
+Dickson Centre is located approximately 4 km north of Civic near Northbourne Avenue at the northern end of the suburb of Dickson.
 It lies on the southern side of Antill Street and is bounded on the eastern side by Cowper Street, the southern side by the Sullivans Creek stormwater channel and associated parkland, and on the western side by Challis Street.